lesbird/MSX8/README.md

 <b>IMPORTANT NOTICE</b>
 - You will need to jumper the VDP interrupt to INT3 on the graphics card so that the games get the 60HZ video refresh that they need to work.
 Follow this link: [GFX BOARD INT](https://github.com/lesbird/MSX8#graphics-board-setup)

-[MSX8.ZIP - 30KB](https://github.com/lesbird/MSX8/blob/main/MSX8.zip) the launcher including ASM source code and MSX-US.ROM for the Heathkit H8 computer.
+[MSX8.ZIP - 36KB](https://github.com/lesbird/MSX8/blob/main/MSX8.zip) the launcher including ASM source code and MSX-US.ROM for the Heathkit H8 computer.
 Copy these to a CP/M drive on your Heatkit computer.

+[MSX8 FOR NABU - 36KB](https://github.com/lesbird/MSX8/blob/main/MSX8NABU.zip) the CP/M launcher and customized MSX BIOS for the NABU Personal Computer.

 [MSXROMS.ZIP - 6MB](https://drive.google.com/file/d/1CPUKjfRxF2Sq3ZCcoAHj1XeqptBqdim3/view?usp=sharing) 481 ROMs all batch renamed to CP/M friendly 8.3 format.
 Roms over 32K have been removed.